Color photography: Proponents

 Paul Outerbridge was an American photographer prominent for his early use and experiments in color photography.
-He began writing a monthly column on color photography for the U.S. Camera Magazine around 1930.
+He began writing a monthly column on color photography for U.S. Camera Magazine around 1930.
 Outerbridge became known for the high quality of his color illustrations, made by an extremely complex tri-color carbro process.
 In 1940 he published his seminal book Photographing in Color, using high quality illustrations to explain his techniques.

-Ferenc Berko, a classic photographer who lived during the rise of color film, was one of the photographers who immediately recognized the potential of color film.
+Ferenc Berko, a classic photographer who lived during the rise of color film, immediately recognized its potential.
 He saw it as a new way to frame the world; a way to experiment with the subjects he photographed and how he conveyed emotion in the photograph.

-John Hedgecoe, another photographer who lived during this time period, was another example of those who preferred color.
+John Hedgecoe, another photographer who lived during this time, was another one who preferred color.
 He published a book entitled The Art of Color Photography, in which he explained the importance of understanding the "special and often subtle relationships between different colors".
 He also described the psychological and emotional power that color can have on the viewer, since certain colors, he argues, can make people feel a certain way.

-William Eggleston is widely credited with increasing recognition for color photography as a legitimate artistic medium.
+William Eggleston is widely credited with increasing recognition of color photography as a legitimate artistic medium.

-Jan Groover, a postmodernist noted for her work during the 1970s used color extensively in her work.
+Jan Groover was a postmodernist who used color extensively for her work during the 1970s.